sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 As an example, say you wanted to backport into the 5.0 release branch.
 Attach the `backport 5.0` label to your pull request, and merge.
 Open the backport pull request, wait for CI to pass, and merge into the release branch.

+## I want to merge to `main` during freeze, but NOT backport.
+What do I do?

+If you want to merge some changes to `main` that do **not** belong in the release branch during the code freeze, simply add the label `confirm-no-backport`.
+This is just a simple mechanism to remind all mergers that the code freeze is in progress, and make sure we are being deliberate about merging.

 ## Issues

 if the backporting tool fails to create a pull request, it will add a comment to the original pull request with the error message and instructions on how to manually create a backport pull request.